JorisFaure/Neural_Network_library_from_scratch/README.md

 # Neural Network Class

-A customizable implementation of a neural network from scratch without using machine learning libraries.
+A customizable implementation of a neural network class from scratch without using machine learning libraries.
-This project showcases the design of a Neural Network capable of forward propagation, backpropagation, training, and testing.
+This project showcases the design of Neural Networks capable of forward propagation, backpropagation, training, and testing.

 ## Features
 - Fully implemented in Python using only NumPy and Matplotlib.